 This is far more than a simple mistake.
 His quote compounds multiple errors, and on its face is absurd in its suggestion that we are already walking around half-embalmed.

-How sad that this nonsense was picked up by multiple blogs.
+How sad that this nonsense was picked up by multiple blogs, or that anyone listens to a single thing this grifter has to say.